What Is A Baitcast Reel?

 For Example: A 6.3:1 gear ratio means the spool rotates 6.3 times for every one crank of the handle.

-The most popular baitcaster reels for novices will have a number 6 at the start of the gear ratio.
+Most popular baitcaster reels for novices will have a number 6 at the start of the gear ratio.
 This will allow you to work both fast moving presentations and slower ones.